virtual-designer/mailbot/README.md

 # Mailbot

+**Note**: This bot is currently under development.

-A discord contacting server staff.
+A discord bot for contacting server staff.